Thanks Ari’gato for your feedback, the Goose for the idea, Copy-editor: Shaylin W.

 Japan and it is a variation of imagawayaki (a very popular Japanese dessert that goes by many regional names).

-Real Japanese Taiyaki and the Culture and History
+What is Japanese Taiyaki and the Culture and History

 If you want to get the vibe of the culture surrounding imagawayaki/taiyaki, I highly recommend the movie Sweet Bean (a 7.4 on IMDB), which I happened to see when it was streaming.This is where you can stream Sweet Bean or if you want to watch it on Amazon.